-However, for immediate and practical action, the current data samples must be used as is.
-Wafers are processed and measured together as a lot, explicitly so in batch processing tools, implicitly so in single wafer tools, undergoing the same process simultaneously, in the same tools.
+During manufacturing, wafers in a lot are generally processed and measured together as a group, explicitly so in batch processing tools, implicitly so in single wafer tools, undergoing the same process essentially simultaneously, in the same tools.
 We can take advantage of these relationships to improve estimates of missing measurements.
 Consider the following hierarchy of possibilities for estimating a missing measurement for a wafer.